 Borders can also be created for a single column or an individual slice in a chart.
-If you are using a stacked chart, a portion of a stacked column or stacked bar chart:
+If you are using a stacked chart, a portion of a stacked chart can be emphasized.

 - Select the column, slice or portion of a stacked column or bar in the chart.

 - Use the toggle to turn on the Border feature.

 - Enter a number for the border width in pixels.

 - Use the Line Color icon to choose a color.

-Note: When you create a border around a column, slide or a portion of a stacked chart, a border is also created around that value in the legend for easy identification.
+Note: When you create a border around a column, bar or a portion of a stacked chart, a border is also created around that value in the legend for easy identification.

 Background Colors for Charts